Boosters and additional doses – COVID-19

 How to book

 Use the COVID-19 Vaccine Clinic Finder to find a location to get your booster or additional doses.
 Speak with your GP or treating specialist to discuss your individual circumstances if you are immunocompromised.
 You do not need to return to where you got your primary course of COVID-19 vaccine.
-The date you had your vaccine doses is on your COVID-19 digital certificate or immunisation history statement.
+The dates you had your vaccine doses are listed on your COVID-19 digital certificate or Immunisation History Statement (available from the AIR).